 Here, we’ll show you the basic building blocks of retail marketing analytics.
 The insights gathered from these techniques can help you optimize business strategies and increase revenues.
-We’ll show you which metrics matter the most and how they can be used to measure the success of a retail enterprise.
+We’ll show you which metrics, or key performance indicators (KPIs), matter the most and how they can be used to measure the success of a retail enterprise.
 We’ll also shed some light on what’s possible once you establish the basics: the more advanced analytics techniques that deliver predictive insights and recommended actions.
 Your crash course starts now.

 Cost per Acquisition

-To obtain a more precise model and gain the most value from CPA analytics, retailers could analyze the cost of acquiring customers in specific channels, such as social media, organic search, paid search, mobile search and display campaigns.
-This way, retailers can identify the specific channels and campaigns that perform best and adjust strategies, including the financial and time resources put into each of these areas.
-Down the line, you can use CPA along with a multiple linear regression algorithm to determine a trend against various predictor variables such as marketing budget.
+Down the line, you can use CPA along with a multiple linear regression algorithm to determine a trend against various predictor variables, such as marketing budget, number of channels, duration of campaign.
 You can also apply nonlinear optimization techniques to maximize the effectiveness across all acquisition channels, improving return on investment.

-A possible opportunity for using the LTV metric is to deploy a nonlinear model such as polynomial regression, in which the relationship between the predictors and the response is nonlinear.
+A possible opportunity for using CLTV is to deploy a nonlinear model, such as polynomial regression, in which the relationship between the predictors and the response is nonlinear.
 This would tell you, for instance, whether a customer's value changes with the season.
 Then you can use that information to increase marketing campaigns during low activity seasons.

-It is also possible to predict when customers are about to churn, using a logistic regression machine-learning algorithm, for example, allowing you the opportunity to take some sort of action to prevent it, like offering a special discount.
+It is also possible to predict when customers are about to churn, using a logistic regression machine learning algorithm, for example, allowing you the opportunity to take some sort of action to prevent it, such as offering a special discount.

 Building a Retail Analytics Web App